I have collected here some useful advice for students (both undergraduate and MSc students) doing their individual project with me as supervisor.

 If something I said or wrote is not clear, always feel free to ask questions.

-Please read these rules in the appropriate project scheme document and University documents, and make sure they are clear to you before you produce any document.
-Violating them may have a huge cost (up to expulsion without a degree).
+Please read these rules in the appropriate guidance document for the project module, and University documents, and make sure they are clear to you before you produce any document.
+Violating these rules may have a huge cost (up to expulsion without a degree).
 These rules are basic customs of professional honesty, so if any student I supervise violates them, even through ignorance, I will take it as a very serious matter.

 It is your responsibiliy to understand the rules and apply them.
 If after reading all the rules and instructions, anything is not clear, ASK!
 I am here to answer questions.